iroy2000/react-reflux-boilerplate-with-webpack/README.md

+## Friendly Note

+I have lately created a more recent version -  [React Redux Boilerplate](https://github.com/iroy2000/react-redux-boilerplate) The main technologies in that repo are `React`, `Redux`, `ES6`, `PostCSS` and `Webpack`.
+And if you are interested in and wanted to learn more about those technologies, please feel free to navigate to [React Redux Boilerplate](https://github.com/iroy2000/react-redux-boilerplate).

 # React Reflux Workflow Boilerplate

 "React Reflux Workflow Boilerplate" is a workflow framework that make life easier for developers by providing a development and production ready build process framework out of the box.